canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 # How to get an Ubuntu Pro token and attach to a subscription

+## Get an Ubuntu Pro token

 Retrieve your Ubuntu Pro token from the
 [Ubuntu Pro portal](https://ubuntu.com/pro/).
 You will log in with your "Single Sign On" credentials, the same credentials you use for https://login.ubuntu.com.

+Being logged in you can then go to the
+[Ubuntu Pro Dashboard](https://ubuntu.com/pro/dashboard) that is associated to your user.
+It will show you all subscriptions currently available to you and for each the associated token.

-Note that you can obtain a free personal token, which provides you with access to several of the Ubuntu Pro services.
+Note that even without buying anything you can always obtain a free personal token that way, which provides you with access to several of the Ubuntu Pro services.

+## Attach to a subscription

 Once that token is obtained, to attach your machine to a subscription, just run: